theecanmole/nzu/Readme.md

 #### ODC-PDDL-1.0

-This data package and these datasets and the R scripts are made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/
+This data package and these datasets and the R scripts are made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/.
+You are free to share, to copy, distribute and use the data, to create or produce works from the data and to adapt, modify, transform and build upon the data, without restriction.

 #### Index of files